indrek777/whtzup-app/DOCKER_INSTALLATION.md

-# 🐳 Docker Installation Manual for WhtzUp Event Discovery App
+# 🐳 Docker Installation Manual for Event Discovery App

-This guide will help you deploy the WhtzUp Event Discovery App using Docker and Docker Compose.
+This guide will help you deploy the Event Discovery App using Docker and Docker Compose.

 ## 📋 Prerequisites